 The person you name as your power of attorney is not required to accept the responsibility.
 Prior to executing a power of attorney document, you should talk with the person to ensure that he or she is willing to serve.
 A power of attorney document may be used to designate a health care representative.

-Health care powers are granted in the power of attorney document by naming your attorney in fact as your health care representative under the Health Care Consent Act or by referring to the Living Will Act.
+Indiana Advance Directives Brochure Page 6 of 9 Health care powers are granted in the power of attorney document by naming your attorney in fact as your health care representative under the Health Care Consent Act or by referring to the Living Will Act.
 When a power of attorney document is used to name a health care representative, this person is referred to as your health care power of attorney.
 A health care power of attorney generally serves the same role as a health care representative in a health care representative advance directive.
 Including health care powers could allow your attorney in fact to: